daisy1754/documentation-1/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-event-splitting-model/index.md

 Adding or removing columns from your dbt model without specifying the `on_schema_change` model configuration, or directly altering the tables in your database, is very likely to result in unintended outcomes - either your new columns will not appear or dbt may return an error.
 Please see the [dbt docs](https://docs.getdbt.com/docs/build/incremental-models#what-if-the-columns-of-my-incremental-model-change) for what to do in this situation.
 If you need to backfill new columns regardless you can perform a rerun of the entire model following the instructions [here](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-custom-models/index.md#tearing-down-and-restarting-a-subset-of-models) *(note using the `--full-refresh` flag will not work in this case due to the use of the Snowplow incremental logic)*.
 :::

+#### Removing specific columns
+If you want to not select all columns from your self describing event or context then you can manually delete them from the lists in each model file, ensuring to delete the matching record in the `*_types` list as well.
+The same warning applies from [Updating your models](#updating-your-models), and any overwriting run of the script will remove these changes.

 ### Removing models
-Currently there is no method for removing models no longer listed in your config, if you wish to remove any models you can either [disable them in your project](https://docs.getdbt.com/reference/resource-configs/enabled) if you plan to turn them back on later, or simply remove the `.sql` files for the models themselves.
+You can remove all models that don't exist in your config but running the script with the `--cleanUp` flag.
+This will scan the `models_folder` folder provided in your config and list all models in this folder that don't match those listed in your config file; you will then be asked to confirm deletion of these.
+If you may wish to re-enable these models at a later date you can [disable them in your project](https://docs.getdbt.com/reference/resource-configs/enabled) instead.

+:::caution
+If you have other models in the same folder that were not generated via your config then this will attempt to delete those files.